- Plesk for Linux

 After the certificate renewal, the file

-This issue is caused by a Let's Encrypt bug #EXTLETSENC-395 that will be fixed in the future Plesk updates.
+This issue is caused by a Let's Encrypt extension bug #EXTLETSENC-395 that was fixed in Let’s Encrypt 2.5.1.

 No actions are required.
 The extension is updated automatically.